 Description

-These soft, overnight sourdough cinnamon rolls are the perfect weekend or holiday treat!
+These soft, overnight sourdough cinnamon rolls are perfect for breakfast, brunch, or holiday treat!
 Made with a luscious sweet dough and a not-too-sweet cinnamon filing, they are guaranteed to be a huge hit.

 Ingredients